psuedoEntropy/AWS/EC2/Readme.md

 - Root Device volumes are not encrypted by default.
 When launching an instance the first team, the root device can't be encrypted at any cost.
 - However you can later encrypt it using snapshots and copying image.
 - Of the EBS volume, you can only create a SnapShot
+- Programmatic Access is not that secure.
+When you run aws configure and enter your creds.
+- Your Access Key and Secret Access Key ID are stored in aws ec2.
+It should never be stored there.
+- Recommendation is to use IAM Roles.